stephencweiss/stephencharlesweiss.com/content/list/reading-list.md

 ---

 ## Actively Reading
+- _Ancillary Sword_ by Ann Leckie
+- _Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs_ by John Doerr, Larry Page
 - _How To Solve It_ by G. Polya
 - [_The Rust Programming Language_ by Steve Klabnik and Carol Nichols](https://doc.rust-lang.org/book/)